Dental Implant Specialists in West Orange, NJ

 Also Serving Short Hills & Livingston, NJ

-We realize that having a missing tooth or several missing teeth can make even the most confident people feel embarrassed or self-conscious about their smiles.
-That is why the caring dentists of Northfield Dental Group offer individuals in West Orange, Livingston and Short Hills dental implant treatment.
+At Northfield Dental Group we understand that having a missing tooth or several missing teeth can make even the most confident people feel embarrassed or self-conscious about their smiles.
+That is why our experienced and innovative dentists offer the best in dental implant treatment and prosthetics.

 If you have lost one tooth or a few teeth due to injury, tooth decay or periodontal (gum) disease, dental implants can help.
 They are a comfortable, durable and natural-looking way to improve the look of dental imperfections, so you can be proud of your smile.

 A dental implant is a synthetic tooth root that the cosmetic dentist implants into the jaw, in place of the natural tooth root.
-The prosthetic root serves as a foundation, onto which Dr. Ivan Stein, Dr. Widmayer or Dr. Shapiro places a permanent tooth, porcelain crown, dental bridge or dentures.
+The prosthetic root serves as a foundation, onto which Dr. Ivan Stein, Dr. Derek Widmayer, Dr. Jeffrey Shapiro, Dr. Alexandra Unger, Dr. Jonathan Mendina or Dr. Allan Stein places a permanent tooth, porcelain crown, dental bridge or dentures.

 Your dentist will review your oral health and cosmetic concerns before formulating a personalized treatment plan to fit your needs.
 This may involve replacing: a single missing tooth with one dental implant and a crown, several missing teeth with multiple implants and dental bridges, or all the teeth with dentures supported by multiple implants.

 • Beautiful Smile Aesthetics: Dental implants provide strong support for crowns and bridges, which typically are hard to distinguish from a natural healthy tooth or teeth.

 • Non-removable: Dental implant supported crowns and bridges are considered permanent and generally function and feel like natural healthy teeth.